• Skip to primary navigation

 Popular Chili Pepper Pairings

 Why the United States?
-The phrase "in the United States" emphasizes that the chili pepper pairings are explored from the perspective of someone in the U.S., as culinary preferences and ingredient availability can vary significantly in other parts of the world.
+The phrase "in the United States" emphasizes that the chili pepper pairings are explored from the perspective of someone in the U.S., as culinary preferences and ingredient availability can vary significantly across the world.

 Bird's Chili aka Thai Chili PepperSouth East Asian Cuisine